 Remember the record cold in Maine in February 2015?
 That was delivered to us from a deep trough of cold Canadian air that developed downstream of the ridge described above.

-This past year 2016 was the warmest on record across the Arctic, and also saw record late onset of winter conditions.
+This past year 2016 was the warmest on record across the Arctic and also saw record late onset of winter conditions.
 The minimum sea-ice extent reached in September was the second lowest on record, bested only by 2012.
 Three prominent warm waves developed over the Arctic in October, November, and December and received considerable media attention.
-You can read about the October event here.
+Visit the Record early-October warmth across the Arctic page to read about the October event.

-A map of the temperature departure from average across the Arctic for mid November follows.
+A map of the temperature departure from the average across the Arctic for mid-November follows.
 In this event, a ridge of warm air pushed towards the North Pole from the eastern North Atlantic, causing cold air to spill into Siberia with record early-season cold.

 A lot of notable weather-climate events happened in 2016.
 What will 2017 bring?

 Predicting the future is not an easy task.
 But climate models that consider the interactions of ocean, atmosphere, and sea ice can give us a reasonable idea of what to expect for the next month, or even season.
 Statistical inferences can also be made using current ENSO conditions in the Pacific and from historical weather data.
 To this end, the NOAA Climate Prediction Center is a valuable resource, one that will be worthwhile to check periodically in 2017.